coderefinery/research-software-engineering/content/index.rst

    There are too many exercises here to complete in 1.5 hours.
-Please start with the ones that are **most relevant to you and your work** and try to complete one or two of them.
+Please start with the ones that are **most relevant to you and your work** and try to complete one or two topics.
 If you have time, you can continue with the remaining exercises.
 All exercises come with cheatsheets and solutions.

    If you have the possibility to work in pairs, please do so.